AyushGlitch/customer-churn-prediction/README.md

 Scikit-Learn is a machine learning library in Python that provides a wide range of tools for various machine learning tasks such as classification, regression, clustering, model selection, and more.

-* **Random Forest Classifier**

-Random Forest is an ensemble learning algorithm that combines multiple decision trees to create a more robust and accurate model.
-It's used for both classification and regression tasks.

-* **Variance Inflation Factor (VIF)**

-The VIF is used to detect multicollinearity among predictor variables in a regression analysis.
-It helps identify redundant variables that might negatively impact model performance.

-* **Model Evaluation Metrics**

-Various metrics like accuracy, precision, recall, F1-score, confusion matrix, ROC curve, and AUC (Area Under Curve) are used to assess the performance of the machine learning models.

-* **Logistic Regression, Decision Tree, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Naive Bayes, AdaBoost, Gradient Boosting, XGBoost**

-These are different classification algorithms used to build predictive models based on the given data.
-Each algorithm has its own strengths and weaknesses.

 * **TensorFlow and Keras**